fotahub/fotahub-device-sdk-esp8266/docs/getting-started/simple.md

 `https://bin.fotahub.com/6258c080-85f6-4a7a-84a2-7a9ef16d03fc/DemoProduct-1.1@1`

 The downloaded firmware binary is stored in the device's flash memory using the partition that is not occupied by the still executing firmware version.
-At the same time, the downloaded firmware binary's checksum or signature gets recalculated and compared to the corresponding checksum or signature included in the previously communicated update info string.
+At the same time, the downloaded firmware binary's checksum or signature is recalculated and compared to the corresponding checksum or signature included in the previously communicated update info string.
 If both match, the firmware update is applied by restarting the device and letting it boot into the partition where the downloaded firmware binary has been stored.
 After the restart, the device executes the new firmware version downloaded from FotaHub.

 ## Supported targets